 Interstitial lung disease is a general category of conditions that are characterized primarily by inflammation of the supporting tissue of the lung.
 This may be caused by inhalational injuries, immunological conditions, or may occur without any obvious inciting factor.
 Patients with these conditions can feel a wide range of symptoms, from only mild shortness of breath with heavy exertion to severe shortness of breath and nonproductive coughing.
 Often an office chest X-ray shows some abnormalities, and other tests frequently performed include a chest CT scan, pulmonary function testing, and bloodwork.
 Therapy for interstitial lung disease varies from close observation to immunosuppressive agents.

 A pleural effusion is fluid that develops on the outside of the lung.
 This fluid can be caused by many things including problems with the heart, infections or cancer.
-If there is a lot of fluid it can cause increased shortness of the breath and occasional chest pain.
+A lot of fluid can cause increased shortness of the breath and occasional chest pain.
 In order to figure out why the fluid is there and to help with breathing, we often place a small needle in the chest to remove the fluid for testing (thoracentesis).
 If patients have a lot of fluid that keeps coming back, there are several options to help.
 One of the newest treatments is the placement of a small tube in the chest (called a Pleurx) to allow patients to drain their own fluid whenever it is needed.
 At Lynchburg Pulmonary Associates, we are very experienced in finding the cause of pleural effusions and using a variety of techniques including Pleurx to relieve symptoms.

-Pulmonary hypertension is an elevation in the blood pressure within the pulmonary arteries, the blood vessels that deliver blood from the right ventricle of the heart into the lungs.
+Pulmonary hypertension is an elevation in the blood pressure within the pulmonary arteries (the blood vessels that deliver blood from the right ventricle of the heart into the lungs).
 Pulmonary hypertension is suspected in patients with unexplained shortness of breath, lightheadedness, chest discomfort, or swelling in the legs.
 Pulmonary hypertension is most often identified using echocardiography (an ultrasound of the heart) which can estimate the pressure within the pulmonary arteries.

 Many different diseases can cause pulmonary hypertension.
-The initial goal of the pulmonologist will be to screen for presence of these underlying disorders.
-Pulmonary hypertension can caused by autoimmune disorders such as scleroderma, lupus, mixed connective tissue disease, or rheumatoid arthritis.
+The initial goal of the pulmonologist will be to screen for the presence of these underlying disorders.
+Pulmonary hypertension can be caused by autoimmune disorders such as scleroderma, lupus, mixed connective tissue disease, or rheumatoid arthritis.
 Other causes include lung diseases such as emphysema/COPD, sleep apnea, pulmonary fibrosis, and pulmonary embolism (blood clots in the lungs).
 Cardiac diseases such as congestive heart failure, cardiomyopathy, hypertension, birth defects, and heart valve disorders are other common causes of pulmonary hypertension.
-Finally, some cases of pulmonary hypertension are due to genetic predisposition, “idiopathic” (meaning the cause is not known), weight loss drugs, amphetamines, or HIV.
+Also, some cases of pulmonary hypertension are due to genetic predisposition, “idiopathic” (meaning the cause is not known), weight loss drugs, amphetamines, or HIV.
 In order to screen for the above conditions, your doctor will perform a detailed history and physical examination.
 Often extensive testing is then needed to screen for the above conditions.

 After the above evaluation, proper treatment can then be prescribed.
 Treatment may focus on correcting or controlling the underlying condition that has lead to pulmonary hypertension.
 For many patients, drug therapy is indicated to dilate the pulmonary arteries and control the elevated pulmonary artery pressure directly.
 These medications can improve shortness of breath and prevent complications of pulmonary hypertension and improve longevity.